WordPress Push Notifications: How to Set Them Up

 Benefits of Adding Push Notifications to Your WordPress Website

 Thankfully, there are a couple of marketing channels you could use to overcome this challenge.
-Email marketing, social media marketing, and web push notification are the most common.
+Email marketing, social media marketing, and web push notifications are the most common.

 Other benefits of adding push notifications to your website include: